emptylight370/siyuan-vscodelite-edit/README.md

 > Full changelog view [ChangeLog](https://github.com/emptylight370/siyuan-vscodelite-edit/blob/scss/changelog.md)

+- v2.2.9
+  - Fix 401Unauthorized issue in SiYuan new version
 - v2.2.8
   - Use the color of article tags for tags inside the article.
 - v2.2.7
   - Fixed the issue that the corner icon was compressed after enabling the heading icon
   - Mitigate an issue where the heading would display exceptions if it contained a special style
   - Fixed the issue that the cursor was not displayed when there was no text in the heading
-- v2.2.6
-  - Fine-tune the display effect of the title icon to address potential runtime error issues
-  - Using Traditional Chinese in SiYuan will show Simplified Chinese setting panel now

 # Special fitness